Grimm-Source/Grimm/README.md

 # Grimm

-Source repo of Grimm project which is born to help the visually-impaired.
+Source repo of Grimm project which is launched to help the visually-impaired.